Health & Safety Stats - Leveraging Data To Build Safer Workplaces In 2025

 • Long working hours

-• Unprotected exposure to occupational risks and hazards, such as hazardous substances and biological hazards
+• Unprotected exposure to hazardous substances and biological hazards

 • Occupational injuries

-• Socio-demographic shifts, such as the growing number of the global labor force
+• Socio-demographic changes, such as the growing global labor force

 • Improvements in diagnostic tools, which contribute to the growing number of work-related injuries and deaths that are detected

-The bottom line is that despite positive changes in OSH protocols, workers and employers are still facing significant challenges when it comes to workplace health and safety.
+Despite progress in Occupational Safety and Health (OSH) protocols, workers and employers are still facing significant challenges in maintaining workplace health and safety.

 Based on the BLS factsheet, most of the cases classified as “days away from work” cases mainly affected the private industry, including: